Forrest, Western Australia

-Forrest Airport, on the east–west air route, is an important stopping place for refuelling aircraft with short-range flight capacity.
-It was established in 1929, when it was the overnight stop on the first scheduled passenger air service between Perth and Adelaide, operated by West Australian Airways from 1929 to 1934.
-It has been in continuous use since then.
-Today, the airfield consists of two sealed runways 1350 metres and 1520 metres long, an aircraft parking hangar, and Avgas and Jet A1 aviation fuel refuelling points.
-Nearby cottages can be booked for overnight accommodation.

-Although the Trans-Australian Railway runs past Forrest and there is a long crossing loop in the single-line track, Forrest no longer functions as a minor station as it did when it originated, in 1916, from the need to service steam locomotives and maintain track.
-Up to about a dozen railway families lived there for four decades.
+Forrest no longer functions as a minor station as it did when established to service steam locomotives and maintain track.
+For six decades, a succession of about a dozen railway families lived there to provide essential operational and engineering services.
 However, from 1951, when steam engines were replaced by diesel locomotives that did not have to stop regularly for water and were very reliable, fewer employees were needed.
-A change-over from timber to concrete sleepers, continuous welded rail and mechanised track maintenance equipment also reduced the need for labour, and eventually the employee housing and all other railway facilities were demolished.
+Later, successive engineering changes – from timber to concrete sleepers, introduction of continuous welded rail, and mechanisation of track maintenance – continued to reduce the need for labour.
+Eventually all railway facilities were demolished, except for a rest house to accommodate transiting railway workers.
 After 1997, when the assets of Australian National Railways were sold to private operators, all maintenance of track and facilities was undertaken by non-resident contractors.
 The track configuration as of 2017 was a 2.6 km crossing loop, a goods loop of 540 m and a short camp-train siding for emergency use.

-The sole passenger train on the line, the Indian Pacific experiential tourism train, does not stop there.
+The sole passenger train on the western part of the Trans-Australian Railway, the Indian Pacific experiential tourism train, does not stop there.

+Forrest Airport is an important stopping place on the east–west air route for refuelling aircraft with short-range flight capacity.
+It was established in 1929, when it was the overnight stop on the first scheduled passenger air service between Perth and Adelaide, operated by West Australian Airways from 1929 to 1934.
+It has been in continuous use since then.
+Today, the airfield consists of two sealed runways 1350 m and 1520 m long, a large aircraft parking hangar, and Avgas and Jet A1 aviation fuel refuelling points.
+As of 2023, nearby cottages could be booked for overnight accommodation.